Strap in, folks. This is a ‘hair on fire’ article.

 - Moral Monday Attendee and Arrestee

-- Holds workshops on fighting racism and economic injustice in our schools with
+- Holds workshops on fighting racism and economic injustice in our schools

 - Held a session on “Supporting Transgender and Gender Non-Conforming Students” at the NPE 2016 conference.
 Reverend Barber was also a speaker and her husband was a presenter.

 Jordan is the significant other to none other than Durham’s most radical teacher.
 Readers of this blog will instantly recognize the name, Bryan Proffitt.

 Fun Fact: They both teach at Hillside.
 No media article I located on the pair bothered to mention that they are married.

 Jordan also promoted the idea of using micro-affirmations to provide subtle everyday validations of who students are.
 She said that would help counter micro-aggressions such as asking if someone is a boy or a girl that, while not an outright incident of bullying, is something that “rubs you the wrong way” if you are a transgender student who hears that question every day.